A0005/IT-Support-Labs/README.md

 <h2>Description</h2>

-I am using [Jobskillshare Community Udemy Course](https://www.udemy.com/course/it-support-project-for-it-professionals/) to gain hands-on experience to supplement my IT knowledge.
+I completed [Jobskillshare Community Udemy Course](https://www.udemy.com/course/it-support-project-for-it-professionals/) to gain hands-on experience to supplement my IT knowledge.

 By completing this project I have acquired the following skills: